 Wait a minute, we do!
-As I found out just recently, there are two options in the US:
+As I found out just recently, there are a few options in the US:

 Both products have the same lactase enzyme and glycerin ingredients, while Lactase Drops have an extra ingredient of purified water.
 It’s also a bit cheaper, maybe as a result of being slightly diluted.

 But just by adding these drops of lactase enzyme into milk swimming in poisonous lactose, I get milk that’s Clem-friendly again!
 I can do the same with beverages like yogurt smoothie or even café au lait.

 The trick to maximize the value of the Lactase Drops is to add fewer drops into the milk and leave them alone for more than the recommended 24 hours.
 For instance, even though I’m hyper-sensitive towards lactose, I found myself without lactose side effects at all by using just 20 Lactase Drops in 1 gallon of milk and leaving them alone for over 72 hours.